Family friendly tours in Bali

 13. Museums in Ubud

 Ubud is the cultural epicentre of Bali located just a 1-hour drive up north from Seminyak by car.
-The town is surrounded by crafts village, Rice terraces and deep river valleys.
+The town is surrounded by a crafts village, Rice terraces and deep river valleys.
 In town, you can visit several museums such as ARMA (Agung Rai Museum of Art), Neka Art Museum, Puri Lukisan and Rudana Art Museum.
 Also, you can do all kinds of workshops ranging from woodcarving to Batik painting, silversmithing, perfume making, pottery, cooking classes and more.
 There are drawing classes with local artists and Ubud is also home to great (vegan) restaurants, quirky shops and yoga studios.
 For more information see what Trip Advisor has to say.

 14. Hot springs

-Being a volcanic island, natural hot springs are found on several areas in Bali.
+Being a volcanic island, natural hot springs are found in several areas in Bali.
 The most famous ones are Banjar Hot Springs in the north of Bali and Toya Devasya Hot Springs in Kintamani.
 Soaking in these warm waters has many health benefits as the water is full of minerals and hot springs are a rich source of sulphur.
 Relax your body, mind and soul and make your way to Bali’s healing hot springs!

 15. Learn to surf